 In New York

-Forms are available at our offices, located at 309 Low Library - other resources can be found below.
+Voter registration forms are available at our offices, located at 309 Low Library. ther resources can be found below.

 New York City Board of Elections: New York City Board of Elections provides information on upcoming elections, polling locations, and how to become a poll worker.

 Columbia Turbo Vote: For those new to the voting process, Columbia Turbo Vote is a tool that makes it easy to register and vote for hometown issues while away at College.